rystsov/rystsov.github.io/_posts/2015-08-26-sharded-paxos.markdown

 <div><img src="{{ site.url }}/images/sharded-paxos-1.png"/></div>

-Some day because of the storage usage or high load on the cluster we will decide to split the storage.
+Some day because of the storage usage or high load we will decide to split the storage.
 So we peek a key from the key space and split the key/value storage into two logical group.
 First group (A) contains key less-or-equal to the key and the second group contains the rest (B).

 <div><img src="{{ site.url }}/images/sharded-paxos-2.png" /></div>